 - Promote your event on social media channels

-While we may be able to provide guidance for your event, we do not have the personnel to handle the organizational and administrative tasks associated with third-party events.
-Therefore, you are responsible for all details of the event including: underwriting all of the related costs; recruiting volunteers to help out at the event; creating flyers to publicize the event; and working at the actual event.
+While we may be able to provide guidance for your event, we don't have the personnel to handle the organizational and administrative tasks associated with third-party events.
+Therefore, you're responsible for all details of the event including: underwriting all of the related costs, recruiting volunteers to help out at the event, creating flyers to publicize the event, and working at the actual event.

-- Online fundraising tools (personal fundraising pages through Facebook or GiveMN)
+- Online fundraising tools (personal fundraising pages through everydayhero or Facebook)

 - Our online Event Calendar, which is linked to in Animal Humane Society's internal and external e-newsletters

 With at least a two week notice, AHS can provide: